Carbon monoxide detectors

 It's also good advice to buy an alarm with a sealed-for-life battery.
 These are tamper proof - so you can't take the battery out - and should last the life of the alarm.

-You can save money on batteries - our lab tests have revealed that the best batteries will power your devices for hours longer than the worst.
-Click to find out more about the best batteries.
+Our lab tests have revealed that the best batteries will power your devices for hours longer than the worst.
+Find out more about the .

 Buying a new gas appliance

 We survey thousands of Which? members about problems they've had with their home appliances, to find out which brands are the most reliable.